MayaShenHongyu/VR-file-generator/READ.md

 This file generator generates files for the VR experiment based on user requirements.
 There are two kinds of files you can generate: VR configuration file and trial file.

+## Usage

 #### Generate VR configuration files
-Click on the "Generate configuration" button on the home page, and you will see the configuration file form:
+Click on the "Generate configuration" button on the home page, and you will see the form for generating configuration files:

 <img src="/images/configuration_file_builder.png" alt="Config builder" width="70%" />